The Show (1927 film): Plot

 When Lena shows up at the sideshow with a policeman, Salome has Robin hide in her attic.
-One day, an old blind man (Edward Connelly), another resident of the building, comes to Salome to have her read to him another letter from his son; Salome tells him that the man has been promoted to captain and received a decoration.
+One day, an old blind man, another resident of the building, comes to Salome to have her read to him another letter from his son; Salome tells him that the man has been promoted to captain and received a decoration.
 She assures the old man that his son will return someday with his regiment.
 Later, however, she reveals to Robin that the son is actually in the prison across the street, scheduled to be hanged the next morning.
 That morning, the old man hears voices in Salome's room and assumes his son has finally come home.
 Bursting with joy, he mistakes Robin for his son and takes him to his room, where he puts on his old uniform.
 Then, just after his real son is executed, he passes away.

 The Greek first tries to rid himself of his romantic rival by taking the place of the "executioner" and using a real sword to lop off Robin's head, but Salome sees through his disguise and stops him.
 When Robin goes into hiding, the Greek steals another sideshow attraction, a poisonous lizard, and plants it in Salome's attic.

 An official calls on Salome to inform her that she can claim her brother's possessions at the prison; Robin then realizes that the old man was her father.
 Thoroughly ashamed of himself, Robin reconciles with her.
 However, the official had spotted him hiding behind the door.
 When a policeman comes to arrest him, Robin hides in the attic, where the Greek has also been trapped.
 In the ensuing scuffle, the Greek is bitten by the lizard.
 Robin takes the money from his dead body and gives it to the policeman.
 For returning it voluntarily, Robin is let off.
 He and Salome return to the sideshow.
 When next they perform the act, she kisses him while his head is on the platter.